 L’Arche St. Louis is one of 19 communities in L’Arche USA, and part of the international federation of L’Arche.
-Founded in 1964 in Trosly-Breuil, France, L’Arche has grown to 140 communities in 37 countries around the world.
-In 2015, L’Arche’s founder, Jean Vanier, was awarded the Templeton Prize.
+Founded in 1964 in Trosly-Breuil, France, L’Arche has grown to 154 communities in 38 countries around the world.

-“L’Arche encourages people toward mutually transformative relationships, where those who help are transformed by those they encounter.
-Vanier discovered that those people who society typically considers the weakest enable the strong to recognize and welcome their own vulnerability.” – The Templeton Foundation
+“L’Arche encourages people toward mutually transformative relationships, where those who help are transformed by those they encounter.” – The Templeton Foundation